Boduf Songs

-Boduf Songs is the stage name of Southampton electro-acoustic musician Mat Sweet.
+Boduf Songs is the stage name of Southampton electro-acoustic musician Mat Christian Sweet.

 Sweet first began recording as Boduf Songs in 2004, using field recordings in addition to recordings he made at home.
 He self-released these as a CD-R and Kranky Records reissued the album in 2005.
 Three further albums followed on Kranky.
 In 2013 he moved to Southern Records for his fifth full-length; a sixth, on Flenser Records, followed in 2015.